vanJargon/hmm_sentiment_analysis/README.md

-# HMM for Tweet Sentiment Analysis
+# Hidden Markov Models for Tweet Sentiment Analysis
 Implementation of HMM and Structured Perceptron algorithm for POS Tagging of tweets.

 ##### Python version: 2.7.9 #####